-The top rung is 3″ from the top and each rung below is spaced 11.5″ down.
+- The top rung should be 3″ from the top and each rung below is spaced 11.5″ down.

-After screwing and assembling the ladder I applied a coat of Jacobean Minwax stain (my favorite shade, I’ve used this for other projects too) and let it dry for 8 hours.
-Then I applied a clear coat of spray lacquer and let it dry for 2 hours.
+- After screwing and assembling the ladder apply a coat of stain (my favorite shade is Minwax Jacobean.
+I’ve used this for other projects too) and let it dry for 8 hours.
+Then apply a clear coat of spray lacquer (optional) and let it dry for 2 hours.